 And that’s not just because I love the cooler days.
 Who wouldn’t love the reprieve from 100 degree temperatures and 90+ percent humidity!
 That’s great, but there’s more to fall than that.
 I also like the longer nights – giving more time with family and less to running to and fro.

 And, of course, the vibrant orange, red, and yellow explosion of color bursting across the landscape is more than amazing.

-But what I love most of all are the fall flavors.
+What I love most of all are the fall flavors.
 Cinnamon.
 Ginger.
 Nutmeg.
 Cloves.
 And Pumpkin.
 Oh how I love the pumpkin!

-That’s probably something we all can agree on – whether our backyard is a beach or a bucolic countryside…or somewhere in between.
+I have a feeling lots of people love the flavor of pumpkin – that’s why it’s so popular the second the leaves start to turn colors.
+And that’s probably something we all can agree on – whether our backyard is a beach or a bucolic countryside…or somewhere in between.

 That’s why I was more than thrilled to open up my first can of pumpkin and get out the spices…and go to town in the kitchen.
 I call it my “rain dance” for fall.
 The only difference is fall comes whether I dance for it or not.
 But I don’t care.
 The dance is part of the deal and I’ll continue to play my part.
 Care to join me?

 - 1 15 oz can chickpeas, drained & rinsed

 - ½ cup soy buttermilk (soy milk combined with 1 tbsp apple cider vinegar)

 - 1 cup Vegan Butter (aka Earth Balance)